htemiz/hotel-bathroom-classification/README.md

 |Test|359|196|555|
 |**Total**|7181|3935|11116|

-Some sample images that labelled as `good`
+Some sample images that labelled as `"good"`
 ![](images/good.jpg)

-Some sample images that labelled as `bad`
+Some sample images that labelled as `"bad"`
 ![](images/bad.jpg)